fabric8io-images/run-java-sh/README.md

 * Goto directory `test/t`
 * Run: `bats .`
 * In order to use a different shell, set the environment variable _$TEST_SHELL_ : `TEST_SHELL=ash bats .`.
 This shell must be installed locally, too, of course.
-* You can run individual tests by calling a teat file directly: `bats 01_basic.bats`
+* You can run individual tests by calling a test file directly: `bats 01_basic.bats`

 #### Running in a Docker container